 Apple cider vinegar must be made only with apples and a little water so that it's as natural as possible.

-It is recommended that you use two big apples, which you should wash, peel, and remove the core and pips from, in order to cut into small chunks.
-Then follow these steps:
+It is recommended that you use two big apples, which you should wash, peel, and core.
+Dice the apple into small chunks, and then:

 - Place the apple chunks in a blender and add some water.
 The amount of water depends on the quantity of apple you use, but it is normally recommended that you add water until at least half of the apple chunks are covered;

-- Blend until the apples are completely blended;
+- Turn the blender onto high speed, and continue until the apples are completely pureed;

 - After this time, place the mixture in a large recipient like a glass dish without a lid, cover with a clean cloth and leave in the sun for about three days.